 Complex traits are those that are influenced by many genetic and environmental factors.
 Almost all diseases that have a significant burden on human health are complex at the population scale.
 Arguably the most important empirical result to emerge from GWAS over the past decade is an indication of what it means for a trait to be "complex", demonstrating that the mutational target size for any particular complex trait across the genome is very large, and that the additive genetic variation is comprised of very many variants, almost all of very small effect.

 To date, GWAS has enjoyed most success by searching for simple additive effects, where the causal variants exhibit independent, additive and cumulative effects on the trait.
 But there are enduring questions about whether this body of research is revealing the full extent of the genetic architecture in complex traits.
 One aspect of this is whether polymorphisms typically act independently, or if their effects are dependent on other polymorphisms elsewhere in the genome.
-Defining such genetic interaction epistasis has been the subject of several reviews in the past.
+Defining such genetic interaction (known as epistasis) has been the subject of several reviews in the past.
 To summarize briefly, one can discuss epistasis in terms of its functional effect or its statistical effect.
 In terms of functional epistasis, we are referring to the general observation that the effect of a particular variant depends on the genotype of another variant.
 In terms of statistical epistasis, we are referring to the interaction variance explained by a combination of causal variants that is not due to their independent effects on their own.
 In what follows we focus largely on statistical epistasis, but we should note that the presence of functional epistasis does not automatically imply the presence of substantial statistical epistasis and vice versa.

 There are several methods for estimating the proportion of the phenotypic variance of a trait that is attributed to independent, additive genetic effects (known as narrow-sense heritability (h2)).
-But owing to the technical limitations of accounting for non-additive effects, unequivocal estimation of the phenotypic variation attributable to all additive and non-additive genetic effects (known as broad-sense heritability (H2)) is not possible for human traits (Box .1 GWAS are typically performed on traits that have been shown to have a non-zero h2, on the assumption that this additive genetic variation in the trait can be dissected into additive effects across the genome.
-Detecting non-additive genetic effects imposes an assumption that, beyond the additive component of genetic variation, for which there is empirical evidence, there exist more complex components whose existence cannot be verified empirically due to technical limitations.
+But owing to the technical limitations of accounting for non-additive effects, unequivocal estimation of the phenotypic variation attributable to all additive and non-additive genetic effects (known as broad-sense heritability (H2)) is not possible for human traits (Box 1).1 GWAS are typically performed on traits that have been shown to have a non-zero h2, on the assumption that this additive genetic variation in the trait can be dissected into additive effects across the genome.
+Searching for non-additive genetic effects imposes an assumption that, beyond the additive component of genetic variation, for which there is empirical evidence, there exist more complex components whose existence cannot be verified empirically due to technical limitations.

 There is no strict hypothesis-driven precedent for searching for epistasis so why is epistasis so often at the forefront of debate?
 The major objectives of GWAS can be reduced down to two main categories.
 The first is to use knowledge of the causal variants influencing a particular trait to further understand its underlying biology.
 The second is to use the estimated effects of causal variants to improve prediction of phenotypic outcomes.
-Should the genetic architecture of a trait be comprised of substantial epistasis then identifying epistatic variants could be beneficial to both of the major objectives of GWAS: identifying instances of functional epistasis could be informative in understanding biological mechanisms; whereas should substantial levels of statistical epistasis exist then genetic prediction of complex traits could potentially be improved beyond the theoretical limit imposed by the estimate of narrow-sense heritability (Box ).
+Should the genetic architecture of a trait be comprised of substantial epistasis then identifying epistatic variants could be beneficial to both of these major objectives of GWAS: identifying instances of functional epistasis could be informative in understanding biological mechanisms; whereas should substantial levels of statistical epistasis exist then genetic prediction of complex traits could potentially be improved beyond the theoretical limit imposed by the estimate of narrow-sense heritability (Box 2).